benlansdell/ethome/docs/how-to.md

 ```python
 recordings.ml.features
 ```
 You can pass this to any ML method for further processing.
-This is just a convenience for managing the long list of features you will have created in the steps above.
+This `.ml.features` is just a convenience for managing the long list of features you will have created in the steps above.
 You can always just treat `recordings` like a pandas DataFrame and do ML how you would normally.

 To activate features you can use `recordings.features.activate`, and to deactivate features you can use `recordings.features.deactivate`.
 Deactivating keeps them in the DataTable, but just no longer includes those features in the `recordings.ml.features` view.